 Table 1.
-CEAP classification system3
+CEAP classification system^{3,4}

 C (Clinical Manifestations), E (Etiology), A (Anatomic Distribution), P (Pathophysiology)

 Class Description

 C0 No visible or palpable signs of venous disease

 C1 Telangiectasias or reticular veins

 C2 Varicose veins

 C2r Recurrent varicose veins

 C3 Edema

 C4 Changes in skin and subcutaneous tissue secondary to chronic venous disease

 C4a Pigmentation or eczema

 C4b Lipodermatosclerosis or atrophie blanche

 C4c Corona phlebectatica

 C5 Healed venous ulcer

 C6 Active venous ulcer

 C6r Recurrent active venous ulcer

+S Symptomatic (may be assigned to classes above)

+a Asymptomatic (may be assigned to classes above)

 - II.
-It is the policy of PHW that there is insufficient evidence in the published peer-reviewed literature to support the use of sclerotherapy for any of the following indications: - A. Asymptomatic varicose veins: superficial reticular veins and/or telangiectasias; - B. For the treatment of all other conditions than those specified above.
+It is the policy of PHW that there is insufficient evidence in the published peer-reviewed literature to support the use of sclerotherapy for any of the following indications: - A. Asymptomatic varicose veins such as superficial reticular veins and/or telangiectasias; - B. For the treatment of all other conditions than those specified above.